dvershinin/cloudflareddns/README.md

 Requires using environment variables (see tips below).

-## Cloudflare credentials

-### Storing credentials
+### Specifying Cloudflare credentials

-In non-Synology system, you can store Cloudflare credentials in either environment variables or a configuration file.
+In non-Synology systems, you can store Cloudflare credentials in either environment variables or a configuration file.

-#### Configuration file
+#### Via configuration file

 Create `~/.cloudflare/cloudflare.cfg` and put: